‘One Piece’ Chapter 959 Delayed, New Release Date Revealed

 — Toei Animation (@ToeiAnimation) October 7, 2019

 As revealed in the previous chapters of One Piece, Shogun Orochi had a spy inside the Straw Hat Pirates alliance that is feeding him information about their plans.
-From the time Kinemon changed the location of their meeting place, Shogun Orochi immediately learned about it and that Kozuki Hiyori is alive.
+From the time Kinemon changed the location of their meeting place, Shogun Orochi immediately learned about it and found out that Kozuki Hiyori is alive.
 Shogun Orochi may also have knowledge that Hiyori and the most beautiful courtesan in the Land of Wano, Komusaraski, are the same.